-Note: Swimmers will need to arrange to meet your boat captain / crew for bag drop and to give your swim nutrition, drinks, spare goggles, etc. If in a relay team, you will also need warm clothes on your support boat for when you complete your section of the swim.
-Note: It is the swimmers responsibility to communicate with your boat captain and crew.
+Note: Swimmers will need to arrange to meet your boat captain / designated crew member for your bag drop and to give your swim nutrition, drinks, spare goggles, etc. If in a relay team, you will also need warm clothes on your support boat for when you complete your section of the swim.
+Note: It is the swimmer’s responsibility to communicate with your boat captain and crew.

 Route - Click to Enlarge

 Boat Captains and Crew Briefing.

 All boats to be in the water in the Galway docks, beside the RNLI boathouse – a section will be cleared by the Harbour Master for the Bay swim boats.

 Saturday – Swim Day (Note: Times for your wave and bus departure time from the Salthill hotel will be confirmed at the swimmer registration and briefing on Friday night.
 Swimmers making their own way to Aughinish should leave Salthill a minimum of 2 hours prior to their swim start time.
 Due to the limited parking at the start line, we recommend that all swimmers avail of the (free) bus transfer).

 – Wave 1 Bus Departure for Start in Aughinish, Clare – Venue: Salthill Hotel, Salthill.
 (Arrive 15 mins prior to your bus departure time)